movableink/ios-test-shopping-cart-app/README.md

 # MovableInk iOS Sample Apps

-This repo contains two sample apps, one in SwiftUI and the other UIKit.
-The apps are a simple shopping experience type application to show how you might utilize the MovableInk SDK in your apps.
+This repo contains 2 shoping experience type sample apps (Inkredible Retail), one in SwiftUI and the other UIKit, to show how you might utilize the MovableInk SDK in your apps.

+InAppMessagingSalesforce is an example of how you might use a MovableInk In App Message with Salesforce Marketing Cloud without utilizing the MovableInk SDK.

 ## MovableInk SDK